Driving test Ireland

 The full driving test in Ireland takes around 40–50 minutes from check-in to debrief.

-The examiner will direct you using clear, advance instructions.
-The test route will cover a mix of road types including:
+The tester directs you using clear, advance instructions.
+The route covers a mix of road types including:

 • Residential streets and built-up areas